arvados/arvados-vscode-cwl-training/README.md

    1. The `#main/message` parameter will be pre-filled with your default value.
 You can choose to change it or use the default.
    1. Click `Run process`
    1. This should take you to the status page for this workflow
+   1. The greeting will appear in the `Log` of the `echo` task, which can be found the same way as described earlier in section 3.

 ## 6. Run a workflow without registering it